 - Evaluate your exemptions: maximize exemptions by considering converting nonexempt assets into exempt assets.

 - Stop using credit cards: charges exceeding $750 within 70 days prior to filing are presumed fraudulent.

 - Report all significant financial transactions: you want to avoid accusations of fraud; this includes property transfers.

-To plan for your bankruptcy, call on the personal bankruptcy attorneys of Chang & Diamond, APC.
-Contact Us today to schedule your free initial consultation with a Chula Vista bankruptcy means test lawyer.
+To plan for your bankruptcy, call Chang & Diamond, APC.
+Contact us today to schedule your free initial consultation with an experienced bankruptcy lawyer.